 Section 1.
 5 USC.71, each Employee will have the right to form, join, or assist any labor organization, or to refrain from any such activity, freely and without fear of penalty or reprisal, and each Employee will be protected in the exercise of such right.
-Except as otherwise provided under this Agreement such right includes the right-
+Such right includes the right-